booleana1/iamavailable/README.md

 # I am Available App

 This project is developed as part of the **Multiplatform Development** course (Computer Engineering Degree) at IPB - 2024/2025.
-It consists of a mobile application that allows users to signal their availability for specific roles, times, locations, and user groups.
+It consists of an application that allows users to signal their availability for specific roles, times, locations, and user groups.

 ## 📱 About the App